Developing NOMA to Next Generation Multiple Access (NGMA): Future Vision and Research Opportunities: New Scenarios: Application of NOMA to Heterogeneous Scenarios

 \subsection{NOMA in VR/AR Multi-Layer Video Transmission}

 VR and AR, which provide a better experience for users because of their immersive scenes, have been recognized as one of the key scenarios in 6G networks.
 In the conventional OMA schemes, resources are allocated by blocks of a fixed size as it is non-trivial to divide them into small sizes, which means that OMA users have to wait for access to resources.
-However, in VR and AR multi-layer video transmission networks, services to users are often delay-sensitive while high transmit rate and reliable communications are highly demanded, which highlights the importance of invoking NOMA in VR and AR multi-layer video transmission networks.
+However, in VR and AR multi-layer video transmission networks, services to users are often delay-sensitive while high transmit rate and reliable communications are highly demanded, which highlights the importance of high spectral efficiency in wireless communication.
+Since hybrid-SIC enabled NOMA is capable of cancelling the outage probability error floor of primary users for providing a reliable transmission, applying hybrid-SIC enabled NOMA in VR and AR multi-layer video transmission networks is necessary.